 Government forecasted a rather ambitious economic growth for the coming 3 years, meaning that our public debt will remain sustainable if the projected economic growth is achieved.
-The projection is that GDP will reach €19.8 million in 2025, which will be sufficient to maintain a sustainable level of public deficit and debt within manageable limits, in line with the Maastricht Treaty criteria of 60% debt-to-GDP and 3% deficit-to-GDP ratios.
 It is imperative that any potential savings or higher than projected revenue would be used to rebuild fiscal buffers.
 If the projected economic growth level is not reached and the Maastricht Treaty criteria is not met, the country's economic position will be at risk since credit rating agencies' assessment of creditworthiness can worsen over time.
 This might result in higher interest rates on the country's debt, creating a snowball effect on deficit figures.